 Service rent is an additional rental payment designed to cover the cost of services to the premises.

-The insurance rent and service charge rent are not rents in the sense that the landlord is making money from them, but they are to reimburse the landlord for the costs they have incurred.
+The insurance rent and service charge rent are not rents in the sense that the landlord is making money from them, but they are there to reimburse the landlord for the costs they have incurred.
 They are often referred to as ‘rents’ in a lease though as it then makes it easier for the landlord to recover them (for reasons that fall outside the scope of this article).

 Ground rent